-Selecting the perfect cut of pasta for your pasta sauce, or vice versa is like uniting the two in marriage.
-Here are some tips to making the perfect union of the two.
+Selecting the perfect cut of pasta for your pasta sauce is like uniting the two in marriage.
+Here are some tips to creating the perfect union!

 Shape Up Your Pasta Night

 With over 500 different denominations of pasta in Italy, the myriad of shapes that pasta now comes in can seem overwhelming.
 The fanciful shapes of pasta have been designed that way for a reason, with a surface area for optimum holding of the sauce, some with ridges, some smooth, and each is adapted for a particular type of sauce.
 But, basically they can be broken down into just three simple categories: long cuts, short cuts and soup cuts.

 These long tendrils are perfect for both light olive oil sauces and heartier meat sauces.
 The long ribbons of mafalda and fettuccine are perfect for wrapping around a rich Bolognese Sauce or soaking up a cream and mushroom sauce.
 Spaghetti and linguine work best with smoother olive oil and tomato sauces.
 Delicate capellini and thin spaghetti—also known as angel hair pasta—are great for simple butter and cream sauces accented with herbs or fresh grated cheese.
 These strands are too fine to stand up to chunkier robust sauces.